LuisaE/opportunities/README.md

 3. Go to the career center and ask them to check your resume, or ask someone you know to check it for you.
 4. Get a CS related student job, there are some at Carleton!
 Examples: CS TA and grader, Data Squad, Web Services Student Developer, Academic Technology and ITS student worker, digital humanities intern...
 5. Ask for referrals if you know someone that works for the company that you are applying - more likely to get an interview.
 There is a list with Alumni willing to refer Carleton students.
+6. If you don't want to purchase one of the resources (say, leetcode) yourself, you can always get a group of friends together and split the cost.
+This will also help you keep each other accountable.
+7. Mock interviews with friends or online using a tool like Pramp is a great way to get a real life technical interview experience.